Nikkei Diaspora Literature

 De Souza 研究室

 This seminar explores Japanese diaspora literature.
 There are over 3 million people of Japanese descent living outside of Japan in countries including the United States, the United Kingdom, Canada, and Australia.
-Therefore, it is not surprising that there are some wonderful writers including a Nobel Prize winning author (Kazuo Ishiguro) and other important writers who feature on university literature course reading lists.
+It is not surprising that there are some wonderful writers, including Nobel Prize winning author Kazuo Ishiguro and other important writers who feature on university literature course reading lists.
 Why are they important?
 These authors are at the cutting-edge writing about important issues in the world today such as identity, stereotypes, race, the immigrant experience, and gender.
 By the time students graduate, they will have a much better understanding of Japanese identity outside of Japan; will improve their English reading and writing skills; and will develop an ability to discuss and analyse literature through close reading techniques.
 This seminar is suitable for students who love reading fiction in English, who would like to explore identity and what it means to be of Japanese descent, and who like to study about important issues happening today.